-Rights of Employees: In discharging their duties, all school employees have the right to be free from intimidation or abuse and have their lawful requests and instructions followed.
-The following disciplinary matrix is designed to serve as a guide when administrators are determining consequences.
+A student who elects to leave campus over a dress code issue is marked absent and following disciplinary matrix is designed to serve as a guide when administrators are determining consequences.
 Nothing contained within this matrix should prevent an administrator from using his or her own discretion in regards to a particular situation.
 Administrators will investigate all possible disciplinary situations and assign consequences in a fair and consistent manner in conjunction with the Governing Council policy.
 The following represents the recommended guidelines in the disposition of discipline situations at TA.
 Therefore, depending on the circumstances of the behavior or education status, responses may vary from situation to situation at the administrator's discretion.